krisbolton/cyber-warfare-explained/glossary.md

 <!-- -->

 <h3 id="N">N</h3>
+<h5 id="narrow-ai">Narrow AI</h5>
+<p>The term "narrow AI" refers to AI systems whose successes are limited to performing specific actions; their "intelligence" is not generalised.</p>

 <h5 id="nato">NATO</h5>
 <p>The North Atlantic Treaty Organization is an intergovernmental alliance of 30 nations designed to foster military co-operation and enshrine collective defense to deter large-scale wars equivilant to the two Word Wars.
 NATO continues to add nation members, and has a number of partnership status designations, including 'Partners for Peace' and 'Global Partners', among others, who work towards specific aims through cooperation.</p>